Asked

 1. The material isn’t complex or difficult to understand – there’s just a lot to remember!
 That’s why a good school will present the material in a number of ways – live classes / webinars, pre-recorded videos, audiobooks, review sessions, etc.

 2. Math is often a top concern for people considering taking the real estate exam.
-Look for a realtor school that provides in-depth video explanations of the most important math concepts, along with hints regarding how the state tries to “trick” test-takers.
+Look for a realtor school that provides in-depth video explanations of the most important math concepts, along with valuable test-taking tips.

 What is the process of becoming a Real Estate Agent?